leontinus/backend-organization-api/README.md

 ![alt text](./images/afterDelComments.png "GET request to retrieve comments from 1 organization")

-6. Lastly we will be running test to see all the members of an organization and ordered in a descending order based on number of followers they have
+7. Lastly we will be running test to see all the members of an organization and ordered in a descending order based on number of followers they have

 ![alt text](./images/members.png "GET request to retrieve members from 1 organization")

     As a result you can see that the members are returned in a descending order based on the followers number and in JSON format.

 # Important
-Please add .gitignore and insert `.env` so that when publish for public repo it will not be included
+Please add .gitignore and insert `.env` so that when publish for github public repo, it will not be included

 # Built With
 * Node.js